Navya1028/Harmful-Algal-Bloom-Prediction/README.md

 Measuring chlorophyll-a directly means sending someone out to a lake with sampling equipment, which doesn't scale to the ~100,000+ lakes across the US.
-But a lot of the variables that drive algal blooms — nutrient runoff, temperature, watershed characteristics — are already tracked at a national level.
+But a lot of the variables that drive algal blooms-nutrient runoff, temperature, watershed characteristics-are already tracked at a national level.
 This project trains a model on that existing data so you can get a reasonable estimate without a field visit.